 Sometimes children will be asked to carry out a challenge, research, bring in items to support a topic or maybe extend a subject with an activity designed by their class teacher.

 Details will be sent home with your child, please remember to look in their book bag.
 This type of homework is optional.
-Please look at the year Group pages on the Our School tab to find details of latest homeworks.
+Please look at the year Group pages on the Our School tab to find details of any latest homework..